 With affordable rates and widespread locations, Comfort Inn, which is part of the Choice Hotels family, has been one of the nation’s favorite hotel brands since its debut.
 Unfortunately, while most guests report having a positive experience, Comfort Inn hotels do not always live up to their name.
 Though most Comfort Inns provide clean and comfortable quarters, problems such as inadequate maintenance or pest control can lead to bed bug infestations.
 Guests who stay in infested rooms can be bitten dozens or hundreds of times – and the nightmare doesn’t always end there.
 Since bed bugs can easily travel in luggage, guests also risk bringing the infestation back to their home, restarting the cycle all over again.

 If you were bitten by bed bugs while staying at a Comfort Inn, the bed bug hotel infestation attorneys of Whitney, LLP can fight for financial compensation on your family’s behalf.
-Contact us online to schedule a free consultation, or call our law offices at (410) 583-8000 today.
+Contact us online to schedule a legal consultation, or call our law offices at (410) 583-8000 today.

 We represent clients in bed bug bite claims throughout Maryland including in Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Middle River, Germantown, Silver Spring, Frederick, Waldorf, Laurel, Glen Burnie, Gaithersburg, Rockville, Ellicott City, Ocean City and Salisbury.